MasonManning/Javascript-Notes/README.md

 console, the bar() execution context will then be popped off the execution stack as per 4.2.4 and then the foo() function will finish and be popped of as per 4.2.5.

+## Variable Environment
+There is a new variable environment inside an execution context

+## Scope